-I am not a large agency, with countless resources, trying to accomplish as much as possible.
-I am one person, with a specific skillset, trying to help each client to the best of my ability.
+I am not a large agency trying to accomplish as much as possible.
+I am one person trying to help each client to the best of my ability!
 That means I have to say "hold on" every now and then to make sure I am giving each client the attention they deserve; the attention you want.
-For this reason, it may be two or three weeks before I can actually start your project but there are a few things you can do between now and then if you're ready to get started.
+For this reason, it may be two or three weeks before I can actually start your project.

 How long will it take?

-No two projects are exactly the same so I'm not going to give you an answer without first talking about it.
-I can tell you from past experience that a logo normally takes four weeks and a website takes close to six, but it varies on how much time you have to invest into the creative process and how big the project is.
+No two projects are exactly the same so I'm not going to give you an answer before we talk about your project.
+I can tell you from past experience that a logo normally takes four weeks and a website takes close to six, but it varies on how much time you invest into the creative process and how big the project is.
 The more insight and information you can provide in the beginning, the more likely we are to create something you really love within a time frame you're ok with.

 How much does it cost?

 Again, no two projects are exactly the same and I'm not going to randomly put something here in an effort to impress you.
-The pricing page on my website was created as a benchmark, but I have done work for free and I have traded my services for products.
-I normally charge by the project and that has varied from $500 to $36,000.
+The truth is I have done work for free and I have traded my services for products, but I normally charge by the project and that has varied from $500 to $36,000.
 If you want to know whether or not I can create what's needed within your budget, let's talk.

 What is included when I hire you to design a logo?

-I am going to help you choose a specific color palette and the right fonts.
-I will provide a printable stationery kit that includes business cards, letter head, and a thank you card.
+I am going to provide you with a specific color palette and any fonts that I used.
 In most cases, a secondary mark that you can use for stickers or on social media will be included too.
-When we're all done, you will receive a PDF Style guide with instructions on how to use your logo and vectored, layered, PSD and JPG formats of everything I designed.
-You paid for it, you own it.
+You will receive a link with instructions on how to use your logo and multiple files types that allow you to use it however you want to.